-In 1905, utilizing a portion of the proceeds from the 1904 St. Louis World's Fair, the Missouri general assembly appropriated $185,000 to build the Supreme Court Building.
+In 1905, utilizing the excess appropriation from the 1904 St. Louis World’s Fair, the Missouri General Assembly designated approximately $195,000 to build the Supreme Court Building.

-The three-story, red-brick building was completed in October of 1907.
+The three-story, red-brick building officially opened in October of 1907.
 The structure features French Renaissance architecture, stone pillars at each wing of the front facade, stone trim and a slate roof.
-Prominent in the lobby is an elegant marble staircase.
+Prominent in the lobby is an elegant Carthage marble staircase.